Request A Safety Escort

 You may have to wait for more than 90 minutes because the shuttle drivers may be assisting other students.
 Additionally, the shuttles may be delayed by traffic or weather conditions.
-The Orange Safe app will provide an estimated wait time estimate when you request your ride.
+The Orange Safe app will provide an estimated wait time when you request your ride.
 Here is the chart dispatchers will utilize when setting estimated wait times:

 If there is a true emergency or if your life is in immediate danger, please call the Department of Public Safety (DPS) at 315.443.2224.
 The DPS communications center is staffed 24 hours a day, seven days a week.

 Though factors influencing wait times can vary, Parking staff have noticed three significant trends driving wait times:

 - When it is raining or the weather is unsettled, the volume of requests for safety escorts rises.

 - No-shows.
 This could happen for a variety of reasons, but when a ride is requested and added to the queue for pick-up, the shuttle driver will be sent to that location unless the request is canceled.
 If the person submitting the request has left the area or has found another way to their desired destination, the driver will still arrive and will remain at the location for several minutes, which causes further delays and longer wait times.
 Parking recommends that as a courtesy to fellow riders, those deciding not to use the service cancel their requests so that the shuttle drivers can proceed without delay to the next person waiting in line.